 Role of the Certifying Authority

-The ESF Certifying Authority is responsible for ensuring the sound and efficient financial management of all Operational Programmes including the HCI OP 2007-2013 and the PEIL 2014-2020.
+The ESF Certifying Authority is responsible for ensuring the sound and efficient financial management of the PEIL 2014-2020.

 In accordance with Article 126 of the Common Provisions Regulation (EU) No 1303/2013, the Certifying Authority is responsible for: